COL4A1 brain small-vessel disease is an autosomal dominant monogenic COL4A1-related disorder that primarily causes cerebral small vessel disease.

 Creatine is one of the compounds examined in MR spectroscopy.
 It resonates at 3.0 ppm chemical shift and is found in metabolically active tissues (brain, muscle, heart) where it is important in storage and transfer of energy.
 It tends to be maintained at a relatively constant level, and is predo...

-Creutzfeldt-Jakob disease (CJD) is a spongiform encephalopathy that results in a rapidly progressive dementia and other non-specific neurological features and death usually within a year or less from onset.
-The vast majority are sporadic, but familial and acquired forms are also occasionally enc...
+Creutzfeldt-Jakob disease (CJD) is a spongiform encephalopathy that results in a rapidly progressive dementia and death usually within a year from onset.
+The vast majority are sporadic, but familial and acquired forms are occasionally encountered.

 The crista galli is a thick, midline, smooth triangular process arising from the superior surface of the ethmoid bone, projecting into the anterior cranial fossa.
 It separates the olfactory bulbs, which lie either side of it in the olfactory fossae of the cribriform plate.
 It serves as an anteri...